When Is the Best Time

 - The shuttle departs every 5-10 minutes, but no reservation is needed – first come, first serve.

-- Last shuttle from Temple of Sinawava at 7.15 pm in summer 8.15 pm
+- Last shuttle from the Temple of Sinawava at 7.15 pm and in summer at 8.15 pm

-I took most of the pictures and I got some provided by my friend and photographer Chris.
+I took most of the pictures, and I got some provided by my friend and photographer Chris.
+Please get in touch with me if you wish to use any of my photos, but I will take action against picture theft.